microsoft/aitour-exploring-cutting-edge-models/train-the-trainer/README.md

 ## Slides

-The [slides](https://aka.ms/AArxlic) Train the traciner resources has presenter notes in each part of the session
+[Clean Presentation Slides](https://aka.ms/AArxlic) No Notes or embeded videos [Train the trainer slides](https://aka.ms/AArzpco) Resources have presenter notes in each part of the session

 ### Timing